npm/npm/README.md

 those won't work.
 You'll have to also fetch the appropriate submodules listed in the .gitmodules file.

+If you are actively developing you will need to `npm link` your current working directory containing your copy of npm.
+You might get an error if appropriate permissions are not set in `/usr/local`, `~/.npm`, and your repo.

 ## Permissions when Using npm to Install Other Stuff

 **tl;dr**